andresmadeddie/Digital-Forensics-iPhone-Autopsy/Report Case National Galery DC.md

 ## 2. Equipment and Tools
 The tools used for this investigation were:
-- Kali Linux SO.
-- Kali Linux File Manager: to explore files.
+- Autopsy 4.19.3: Main tool
+- DB Browser  / Sqlitebrowser: to view databases.
-- Kali Linux Terminal.
+- SQLite
+- Google My Map
+- Q Terminal
 - Fcrackzip: To crack a zip file with password.
 - Commands GREP, AWK, CUT, and CAT: to clean files for analysis.
 - Nano: text editor to analyze files.
+- Kali Linux SO
-- Sqlitebrowser: to view databases.
+- Kali Linux File Manager: to explore files.
-- Autopsy: to label and categorize the raw data and analyze it.

 ---